Omega0x013/focus-point-docs/docs/source/usage.rst

 Installation
 ------------

-To use Focus Point, first install it using:
+To use Focus Point, clone the repository and from the src (source) file, initialize it in command line by:

 .. code-block:: console

-   (ADD THE INSTALL HERE)
+   npm install

 Features
 ------------